max-power/llm_specs/README.md

 models = LLMSpecs.openai
 models = LLMSpecs.deepseek

-providers = LLMSpecs.providers # a list of all providers covers by Parsera API
+providers = LLMSpecs.providers # a list of all providers covered by Parsera API
 ```

 ### Find a model by ID